-Before getting the second dog, you need to make sure that the residential basset hound doesn’t have any kind of a bad trait or bad behavior.
+Before getting the second dog, you need to make sure that the residential basset hound doesn’t have any kind of bad trait or bad behavior.
 If so, it could easily transfer to the new pal also.

 Be aware of heights

-In fact, if there any kind of a pond or deep places, consider building a fence around it or simply close it.
+In fact, if there is any kind of a pond or deep places, consider building a fence around it or simply close it.

 Always buy a purebred dog.